 In the Philippines, Handicap International delivers aid and services to the most vulnerable victims of natural disasters and runs ongoing disaster-risk reduction programs to help people with disabilities prepare for future disasters.
 Building the capacities of local providers so they can offer improved cardiovascular care is another goal.
-The organization currently employs 99 Filipino and six expatriate staff members, including emergency response experts brought to the country in the wake of recent typhoons.
+The organization currently employs 42 Filipino and three expatriate staff members.

 The Philippines has ratified the International Convention on the Rights of Persons with Disabilities.
 Legislative measures have been in place since 1982, and a major law to protect people with disabilities was promulgated in 1992.
 It emphasizes their right to participate fully in society and to access training and employment, education, health and social services and public transport on an egalitarian basis.

 - Disability inclusion and mainstreaming

 Handicap International helps service providers in Davao City to implement an integrated approach to the management and prevention of diabetes and cardiovascular diseases such as hypertension.
 The project comprises several activities designed to raise awareness about the prevention of diabetes and build the capacity of service providers.
 The organization also provides training and supplies essential equipment for healthcare professionals.
 Handicap International is taking steps to raise the awareness of diabetes sufferers regarding the existing care options.

 To help people with disabilities and vulnerable families in the municipality of Baras recover economically from past typhoons, Handicap International sponsors livelihood programs and empowers local disabled persons organizations to advocate for their rights.
 The organization also ensures that people with disabilities have access to social welfare services.